 How does marriage affect credit?

-So credit histories and scores don’t combine when you get married.
-And how your spouse uses their individual credit accounts can’t impact your individual credit accounts.
 But if you have a shared account or you’re an authorized user of your spouse’s account, you could affect each other’s scores.

 What if one spouse has bad credit?